A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: PROPOSED METHODOLOGY

 \subsection{The states-based TDC}

 The proposed TDC is constructed using Configurable Logic Blocks (CLBs) which are the most widely available resources in the Xilinx UltraScale+ MPSoC FPGAs.
 Each CLB is composed of a carry chain with multiplexers, XOR gates and D-Flip-Flops (DFF).
 The traditional TDL-based TDC applies the ideal thermometer codes for encoding and assumes all gates in the CLBs are identical.
 Additionally, it assumes that the DFFs sample propagation states simultaneously.
-However, as Fig.\ref{fig:CLB_diagram} illustrates, the real states contain unavoidable gaps which vary with the ideal thermometer code.
+However, as Fig. \ref{fig:CLB_diagram} illustrates, the real states contain unavoidable gaps which vary with the ideal thermometer code.
 The generated timestamps from the ideal code cannot represent the actual time, which leads to reduced linearity.

-In our implementation, real states are used to encode the timestamps.
-As the Start signal (in Fig.\ref{fig:CLB_diagram} ) propagates through the CLB, the DFF registers each state with a binary code.
+In this work, all the blocks in Fig.\ref{fig:TDC_diagram} are based on a Xilinx Zynq UltraScale+ xczu3cg-sfvc784-1-e FPGA.
+In the implementation, real states which are the outputs of the CLBs are collected and used to encode the timestamps.
+As the Start signal (in Fig. \ref{fig:CLB_diagram} ) propagates through the CLB, the DFF registers each state with a binary code.
 Each real state is considered as a bin, while the relative propagation of each state is the bin width.
-Fig.\ref{fig:step12} shows the two steps required to collect and apply the real states.
+Fig. \ref{fig:step12} shows the two steps required to collect and apply the real states.
 In step 1, all states were collected directly from the TDL, while an iterative algorithm, shown in (\ref{eq:Seqi}), was applied to sequence these states.
-In (\ref{eq:Seqi}), $D_{j,i}$ is the logic state of the CLB as shown Fig.\ref{fig:CLB_diagram}, while $i$ is the position of $D_{j,i}$ in the CLB, $j$ is the position of the CLB in the delay line, and $n$ is the total number of CLBs in the delay line.
+In (\ref{eq:Seqi}), $D_{c,b}$ is the logic state of the CLB as shown Fig. \ref{fig:CLB_diagram}, while $b$ is the position of $D_{c,b}$ in the CLB, $c$ is the position of the CLB in the delay line, and 28 CLBs are used in total in this work.
 Each state has a $Seq$ value which is the reference for the alignment of the states.
-These sequenced states were then applied to the Encoder to generate timestamps, as shown in Fig.\ref{fig:step12}(a).
+In cases when two states have the same $Seq$ according to (\ref{eq:Seqi}), for 5~ps time resolution, we chose to keep the two states independently to ensure high resolution and sort them according to the latest 1~(High) to 0~(Low), or 0~(Low) to 1~(High) position within the state.
+In other time resolutions (10.04~ps, 21.65~ps, etc.), the adjacent states with same $Seq$ are combined together to improve the time interval measurement.
+These sequenced states were then applied to the Encoder to generate timestamps, as shown in Fig. \ref{fig:step12}(a).
 In step 2, the TDL was connected back to the updated Encoder for the histogram generation and data output.